The last gasholders of the St Albans Gas Company were demolished only in 2014, ending a nearly two hundred years’ ...

 The Fighting Cocks pub is certainly an historic building, but is it really the oldest pub in England?

 In early February 1914 the Six Bells was under threat of closure.
 In cities like St Albans, there were too many pubs to meet diminishing customer needs.
 For example, according to the City police, there was one pub for every 165 people in St Albans in 1901.

-Charles Woollam is known as owner of the local silk mills, a former Mayor and Freeman of the City, and a very generous local benefactor, but less is known about his life (1833-1915), or his family’s history of silk making.
+Charles Woollam is reputed as the owner of local silk mills, as a former Mayor and Freeman of the City, and a very generous local benefactor.
+Less is known about his life (1832-1915), or his family’s history of silk making.

 A growing population increased demand for retail goods and services.

 How the Kinder and Searancke families dominated brewing in St Albans by the early 19th century.